 “I woke up, looked out my window and saw these amazing clouds and knew it was going to be a special sunrise.
 I ran outside and got these amazing sunrise photos and this horse came over and got in the shot.
 I looked back and saw four cowboys leaning against a truck, checking me out.
 It was at that point that I looked down and realized I forgot to put on pants.” ~ paraphrasing a story by Annie Griffiths.

 Recently, I attended a National Geographic Live lecture by world-renowned photographer Annie Griffiths.
-The theme of the event was “Connect with Anyone, Anywhere” and focused primarily on street photography with varied cultures.
-Annie has traveled to 150 different countries and showed slides of her best photos, relating a story that was often humorous and always interesting.
+The theme of the event was “Connect with Anyone, Anywhere” and focused primarily on documentary photography.
+Annie has traveled to 150 different countries and showed slides of her best photos, relating stories that were often humorous and always interesting.
 Although Ms. Griffiths has two children in their 20s, this was not your grandma’s vacation slideshow.

 Here is series of notes and takeaways: